akibledger/akibledger.github.io/README.md

 ### Installation
 1. Clone or download this repository
 2. Open `index.html` in your web browser
-3. Start using NeonLedger immediately!
+3. Start using Akib Ledger immediately!

-### First Time Setup
-1. Click "Sign Up" and fill in your details
-2. Use a valid email format
-3. Set password (minimum 6 characters)
-4. Begin adding your financial transactions
+### Access Control
+1. **View Only**: Click "View Only" to browse the ledger without editing
+2. **Full Access**: Enter the access key to unlock editing capabilities
+3. **Default Key**: The default access key is `akib2024` (change this in the code)

 ## Usage Guide

+### Viewing the Ledger
+- **Public Access**: Anyone can view all transactions and statistics
+- **No Login Required**: Simply click "View Only" to browse
+- **Real-time Updates**: See live totals and balances

-### Adding Transactions
+### Adding Transactions (Requires Access Key)
+1. Enter the access key to unlock editing
-1. Select transaction type: "I Get (+)" for money owed to you, "I Owe (-)" for money you owe
+2. Select transaction type: "I Get (+)" for money owed to you, "I Owe (-)" for money you owe
-2. Enter person/entity name, amount, reason, and date
+3. Enter person/entity name, amount, reason, and date
-3. Choose category from Personal, Business, Loan, Rent, Utilities, or Other
+4. Choose category from Personal, Business, Loan, Rent, Utilities, or Other
-4. Click "Add Entry" to save
+5. Click "Add Entry" to save

-### Managing Entries
+### Managing Entries (Requires Access Key)
 - Edit: Click the edit button to modify an entry
 - Delete: Click the delete button to remove an entry
 - Filter: Use dropdown menus for transaction types or categories